cybervisiontech/cdap-packs/README.rst

   The Twitter-pack library is designed to ease the CDAP apps development tasks that require integration with Twitter, such as pulling tweets stream.

+`Kafka-Flow-pack </cdap-kafka-pack/cdap-kafka-flow/>`_: Kafka Flow Integration The Kafka-Flow-pack library is designed to ease the CDAP Flow development tasks that require integration with Kafka, such as consuming Kafka messages.

 License
 =======